hanabi/hanabi.github.io/Reference.md

-# Strategy Reference for the Hyphenated Group
+# Strategy Reference for the H-Group

 Please see the [conventions website](https://hanabi.github.io/).